Skip to main content

 You can recover workflows that don't have a manager or have been deleted.

-Unassigned workflows
+Unmanaged workflows

 If a workflow doesn't have a manager, it cannot be edited until someone is assigned to manage it.
 Organization administrators can make themselves managers of these unassigned workflows.